 A couple of benefits to remember with Web Chat are:

 - All Web Chat information is reportable because it goes to Cradle to Grave.

-- If you navigate to Admin > system settings > Multimedia chat > chat configuration > Preview, it will show you how your Web Chat will appear on your website as currently configured.
+- If you navigate to Admin > system settings > Web Chat Seat > chat configuration > Preview, it will show you how your Web Chat will appear on your website as currently configured.